#

 2. Swap your wooden stake for a data-centric approach.

 Traditional security tools weren’t built to protect today’s diverse collaboration channels and all the data that comes with them.
-Instead look for data-centric solutions that use both file content and user context to augment security depending on parameters such as the document sensitivity, role, time of day, location, and device to determine if content can be accessed by the user and what can be done with it.
+Instead, look for data-centric solutions that use both file content and user context to augment security depending on parameters such as the document sensitivity, role, time of day, location, and device to determine if the user can access content and what can be done with it.

 3. Ward off mistakes with automation.